narfman0/magnet/introduction.rst

 ~~~~~~~~~

 #.
 Sign up for an account on openshift.com
 #.
-From the openshift.com dashboard, create a new django 1.5 or 1.6 project
+From the openshift.com dashboard, create a new django 1.6 project
 #.
 From 'settings', click 'add a new key...'
 #.
 Copy/paste your ssh-keygen'd public key to provided space and click save
 #.
 Note 'source code' URL from your application control panel